Gibbs Sampling of Continuous Potentials on a Quantum Computer: Interpolation results

-In \cref{ex:inv-cos} we show a family of functions that help us construct adversary witnesses that determine how coarse the discretization of our functions are allowed to be for upsampling to achieve arbitrarily small errors.
+In \cref{sec:app-chebyshev} we demonstrate that Chebyshev interpolation can also be performed efficiently by means of QFT and an analogous interpolation result holds as stated in \cref{prop:chebyshev-interpolation}.
+Moreover, in \cref{ex:inv-cos} we show a family of functions that provide adversary witnesses obstructing the usage of very coarse discretization for upsampling to arbitrarily small target errors.

 \begin{thm} Let $u$ be a $(C,a)$-semi-analytic function.
 Consider any exact discretization $\ket {u_N}$ on the discrete lattice with $N\leq \theta a/16$, where $\theta\in(0,1)$.
 There is no algorithm that can return samples close to the actual distribution (proportional to $u^2$) with a guaranteed error of less than $(1-\theta)^2\,\frac{1}{1024e}$. \end{thm}